kemorick/PowHERful-2019/README.md

 ## Congratulations!

-You have officially completed your lab.
+That's it!
 You made your first chatbot!
 Now what?

 # Next Steps

-You can continue accessing this lab material and your IBM Cloud account even after Think.

 This is only part of a chatbot solution; you completed the backend.
 A typical, fully implemented chatbot solution may look something like this: